-In October 2000, Deutsche Telekom acquired from DaimlerChrysler Services AG a 50.1 percent interest in debis Systemhaus GmbH by means of a capital increase.
-Under the agreements relating to the transaction, Deutsche Telekom invested approximately EUR 4.6 billion in debis Systemhaus for the new shares and assumed day-to-day management control over debis Systemhaus.
-Deutsche Telekom agreed that there would be a minimum annual dividend rising to up to EUR 70 million paid on the DaimlerChrysler interest in debis Systemhaus in respect of each financial year through 2004.
+In October 2000, Deutsche Telekom acquired from DaimlerChrysler Services AG a 50.1 percent interest in debis Systemhaus GmbH by means of a capital increase as part of a strategic joint venture in the systems solutions field.
+Under the agreements relating to this transaction, Deutsche Telekom invested approximately EUR 4.6 billion in debis Systemhaus for the new shares and assumed day-to-day management control over debis Systemhaus.
+Deutsche Telekom has agreed that there will be a minimum annual dividend rising to up to EUR 70 million paid on the DaimlerChrysler Services AG interest in debis Systemhaus in respect of each financial year through 2004.